 The Hospital Perspective

-While there can be a great upside for physicians to accept hospital ownership, hospitals will certainly benefit as well.
+While there can be tremendous positives for physicians welcoming hospital ownership, hospitals benefit as well.
 With primary care acquisition, large hospitals are able to extend their name and brand recognition at a deeper community level.
-Being connected at the primary level, there is a natural avenue for funneling new patients into their system when the need for a higher level of care inevitably arises.
+Being connected at the primary level, there is also a natural avenue for funneling new patients into their system when the need for a higher level of care inevitably arises.

-It’s important for physician liaisons and business development directors to be equipped with market intelligence that can fully inform their work and help them identify when opportunities for acquisition may be forming.
-Their efforts should be supported by detailed intelligence around a physician’s volume, their track record of referrals, and the developments happening with the local competition.
+It’s important for physician liaisons and business development directors to be equipped with market intelligence to fully inform their work and help them identify when opportunities for acquisition may be forming.
+Their efforts should be supported by detailed intelligence specific to a physician’s volume, their track record of referrals, and the developments happening with the local competition.

 Leveraging Data for Stronger Physician Relationships

-With so many different forms of physician employment types - from fully employed physicians to independent PCPs to credentialed physicians, it’s important to be able to track the varying referral patterns in the unique and specific ways that make the most sense for each provider.
-With Stratasan’s All-Payer Claims Data (APCD), Blackbird, and Physician Patterns tool, liaisons can track the right data and see critical trends.
-These vital insights can help to improve their outreach approach.
+With so many different forms of physician employment - from fully employed physicians to independent PCPs to credentialed physicians, it’s important to be able to track the varying referral patterns in the unique and specific ways that make the most sense for each provider.
+With Stratasan’s All-Payer Claims Data (APCD), Blackbird, and Physician Patterns tools, liaisons can track the right data and see critical trends; these insights can help to improve their outreach approach.

 Equipped with Blackbird and APCD, physician liaisons are able to see referral relationships, identify where there’s high referral volume, and know where relationship improvement is needed.
-With a broader look by ZIP code, planners can see where some relationships are not working, and clearly identify which physicians are not sending referrals to their hospital.
-While these insights can certainly be drawn in a more manual way, one additional advantage to Stratasan’s tools is that they equip liaisons to see the referrals and the referrals of their competitors.
+With a broader look by ZIP code, planners can see where some relationships are not working - clearly identifying which physicians are not sending referrals to their hospital(s).
+While these insights can certainly be drawn in a more manual way, one additional advantage to Stratasan’s tools is that they equip liaisons to see the referrals of their physician partners and the referrals of their competitors.